dkress59/wordpress-api-client/README.md

 }
 ```

-With this `WpClient` class, extended from this package's `WpApiClient` class, you will have full access to your WordPress's REST API, including your custom post types and end points:
+With this `WpClient` class, extended from this package's `WpApiClient` class, you have full access to your WordPress's REST API, including your custom post types, custom end points and Advanced Custom Fields:

 ```ts
 import { WpClient } from './wp-client'